Export spatial data collected by gopro max/max2

 In the

-100GOPROfolder, locate the.360and.LRVfiles corresponding to this collection based on modification time or file ID.Tip: Ignore files with the same name but the
+100GOPROfolder, locate the corresponding.360and.LRVfiles for this collection based on modification time or file number.Tip: Ignore the

-Shanghai_Museum_ZoneA.- Place the project folder on the computer's local hard drive (not recommended on the system drive).
-Check for sufficient disk space before copying data.
+Shanghai_Museum_ZoneA.- Set the project folder on the computer's local hard drive (not recommended on the system drive).
+Check for sufficient free disk space before copying data.

-- Name the folder using the full pinyin of province/city + full pinyin of scenic/commercial area name + zone number.
-Ensure the name contains only Chinese characters, English letters, numbers, and hyphens/underscores (-_).
-Avoid other special characters.
+- Name the folder using the full pinyin of province/city + full pinyin of scenic spot/commercial area name + zone number.
+Note that the name can only contain Chinese characters, English letters, numbers, and hyphens/underscores (-_), and must not include other special characters.

 Create two subfolders under